alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoctoral Research Associate, Department of Civil and Environmental Engineering, Princeton University.
+subtitle: Postdoctoral Research Associate1, Department of Civil and Environmental Engineering, Princeton University.

 profile:
   align: right